algorismes/algorismes.github.io/_pages/about.md

 + Director of the **Chair in Artificial Intelligence and Media**, which is supported by 3Cat.
 + Busy organizing the <u><a href="https://kdd2024.kdd.org/call-for-undergraduate-consortium/">Undergraduate Consortium at KDD 2024</a></u>.
 + Accepted paper:  <u><a href="https://arxiv.org/abs/2407.11056"> Industrial-Grade Time-Dependent Counterfactual Root Cause Analysis through the Unanticipated Point of Incipient Failure: a Proof of Concept </a></u>, by Alexandre Trilla, Rajesh Rajendran, Ossee Yiboe, Quentin Possamaï, Nenad Mijatovic & Jordi Vitria, at Workshop on Causal Inference for Time Series Data at UAI, 2024.
-+ Accepted paper: **Preventing spurious interactions in tree-based metalearners**, by Roger Pros and Jordi Vitrià, 9th Causal Inference Workshop at UAI, 2024.
++ Accepted paper: <u><a href="https://openreview.net/pdf?id=Nx7YoLkLW9"> Preventing spurious interactions in tree-based metalearners</a></u>, by Roger Pros and Jordi Vitrià, 9th Causal Inference Workshop at UAI, 2024.
 + Accepted paper: <u><a href="https://doi.org/10.3390/rs16122153">Effective Training and Inference Strategies for Point Classification in LiDAR Scenes</a></u>, Mariona Carós, Ariadna Just, Santi Seguí and Jordi Vitrià. **Remote Sensing** 2024, 16, 2153.
 +  Pros, R., & Vitrià, J. (2024). <u><a href="https://arxiv.org/pdf/2404.12238"> Neural Networks with Causal Graph Constraints: A New Approach for Treatment Effects Estimation</a></u>. arXiv preprint arXiv:2404.12238.